dynarithmic/twain_library/additional_language_resources/README.md

 This directory contains additional language resources that can be used by DTWAIN.

-By default, DTWAIN has English, Spanish, Italian, German, French and Dutch resource files.
+By default, DTWAIN has English, Portuguese (Brazilian), Spanish, Italian, German, French and Dutch resource files.
 These files are as follows:

 	twainresourcestrings_english.txt        English resources